STAR Program

 Application Review Criteria

 A STAR Review Committee will assist in the review the applications.
 STAR applications are judged by scientific merit and the quality of the educational opportunity for the student.
 There is no preference for a particular type of research (basic vs. clinical).
-However, clinical retrospective chart reviews are often poorly prepared and applicants are encouraged to consider prospective studies whenever possible.
+However, clinical retrospective chart reviews are often poorly prepared, and applicants are encouraged to consider prospective studies whenever possible.
 The application should clearly demonstrate the student’s research role and activities, as well as what can realistically be accomplished during the eight weeks.

 STAR Equivalents

 Students who are engaged in full-time research education programs outside Loyola may qualify as STAR-equivalent students, thus qualifying them to apply for the Research Honors Program.
 The STAR-equivalent designation requires a full description of the program for pre-approval by Dr. Fitzgerald as well as a letter of verification from the research mentor that clarifies that the student had met the STAR-equivalent criteria above.
 STAR equivalent students are not eligible to apply for the STAR scholarship award.
-For the STAR Equivalent Letter of Intent, due on April 1, 2024, Click on: STAR Equivalency Letter (Outside Mentor).
+For the STAR Equivalent Letter of Intent, due on April 1, 2025, Click on: STAR Equivalency Letter (Outside Mentor).

 What to Do If I Don’t Get Funded